 At the county and city level, the respective clerk may deputize individuals to administer the oath according to legal authority and local laws within their jurisdiction.

 Registration, Continued

-Oath FAQ Table Implementation of either one of these oath subscription methods has its own merits and is equally lawful.
-Comparisons between the two methods is shown in the Frequently Asked Questions Table below:
+Implementation of either one of these oath subscription methods has its own merits and is equally lawful.
+Comparisons between the two methods are shown in the Frequently Asked Questions Table below: